-Bartholin glands make fluid that lubricates the vagina.
+Bartholin glands make fluid that keeps the vagina moist.
 The glands can become blocked and cause a backup of fluid.
 This fluid creates the cyst.

 Bacteria or viruses can get into the trapped fluid.
-It is an easy place for them to grow and create an infection.
+They can grow and cause an infection.

-Factors that increase the risk of Bartholin gland cyst include:
+Things that raise the risk of Bartholin gland cyst are:

 - Sexually transmitted infections

-- A painless or tender lump on either side of the opening of the vagina
+- A painless or tender lump on either side of the vagina opening

-- Pain with activities, such as walking or intercourse
+- Pain and pressure with activities, such as walking or sex

-You will be asked about your symptoms and past health.
+The doctor will ask about symptoms and health history.
 A physical exam will be done.
-The doctor may be able to make a diagnosis based on the exam.
+Diagnosis may be based on the exam.

-Small cysts that are not causing symptoms may not need treatment.
+Small cysts without symptoms may not need treatment.
 Cysts that are causing problems may be treated at home with:

-- Sitz bath—sitting in warm water bath that is just few inches deep.
-It can soften the cyst and encourage it to drain.
+- Sitz bath—sitting in a warm water bath to soften the cyst and help it drain

 Antibiotics may be needed if there is an infection caused by bacteria.